MetaDocencia/SitioWeb/content/en/post/accessibility_profiles.md

 date: "2022-04-06"
 draft: false
 type: page
-linktitle: MetaDocencia's Accessibility Profiles
+linktitle: "MetaDocencia's Accessibility Profiles"
-summary: First description of profiles of people with disabilities that help us organize the different requirements and achieve material that is accessible to the greatest number of people.
+summary: First description of profiles of persons with disabilities that help us organize the different requirements and achieve material that is accessible to the greatest possible number of people.
-title: MetaDocencia accessibility profiles
+title: "MetaDocencia accessibility profiles"
 authors:
   - ivan
   - patriloto